 The needed information that the insurance company will collect is based on the kind of usage-based insurance program they offer.

 There Are Two Types Of Usage-Based Insurance Policies

 Usage-based insurance has two categories.
 The first category is called pay-how-you-drive programs.
 This type of usage-based insurance monitors your driving behaviors such as mileage, the time of day you drive, and changes in speed.
 The second category is called pay-as-you-drive / PAYD / pay-as-you-go or pay-per-mile plans.
 This category only tracks how many miles you have driven.

-Pay-how-you-drive or behavior-based: The rates for this usage-based insurance depends on how safe of a driver you are.
-If you are a safe driver, your rates will be lower than if you drive in high-risks.
+Pay-how-you-drive or behavior-based: The rates for this usage-based insurance depend on how safe of a driver you are.
+If you are a safe driver, your rates will be lower than if you drive at high risks.

 Pay-per-mile or pay-as-you-drive: The rates for this usage-based insurance will depend solely on the number of miles you drive during the given policy period.
 If you drive less, your rates will be lower.